dart-lang/language/working/1426-extension-types/feature-specification-views.md

 In the body of a member of a view `V`, the static type of `this` is the on-type of `V`.

-*Compared to the extension methods feature, there is no change to the type of `this` in the body of a view type _V_.
+*Compared to the extension methods feature, there is no difference wrt the type of `this` in the body of a view type _V_.
 Similarly, members of _V_ invoked in the body of _V_ are subject to the same treatment as members of an extension, which means that view members of the enclosing view can be invoked implicitly, and view members are given higher priority than instance methods on `this`, when `this` is implicit.*